 If you suspect anthrax in your horse, you must immediately go to your vet.
 The disease diagnosed accurately by simple gram staining of affected horse’s blood.
 The main treatment of the disease is antibiotics like Penicillin or Oxytetracycline or Cephalosporin as decided by your vet.
 The effective method of prevention of the disease is vaccination with anthrax spore vaccine and revaccinate annually.

 6. Equine Rabies

 Rabies is severe, fetal and viral diseases of animals which may also affect your horse.
 This disease is caused by lyssavirus which affects the neurologic systems and the salivary glands.
-The saliva of an infected which act as the carrier of infection to other animal through a bite and enters to the open wound.
+The saliva of an infected which acts as the carrier of infection to another animal through a bite and enters the open wound.

 The clinical symptoms exhibit the progressive paralysis of all muscles, excessive salivation, jaw, and eyelid drop, change in temperament and rise in body temperature, restlessness, and irritability, hyperexcitation, circling and head pressing, loss of appetite, depression.

 There is no treatment of rabies after the onset of clinical signs in horses.
 The vaccination of horses after a bite by rabid animals to your horse’s post-exposure vaccine.
 The pre-exposure vaccines may be done in rabies prone areas to prevent diseases.

 7. Equine Influenza